nbarikipoulos/poppy-robot-ui/README.md

 npm run build // Compiles and minifies for production in dist/
 ```

+### Serve Build

-And then serve it with any http server (below with the serve npm package):
+Just serve the dist folder with any http server (below with the serve npm package included with this project):
 ```shell
 npm run serve-dist
 ┌──────────────────────────────────────────────────┐